Last Updated on

 After some useful tips, we would like to point out a few things that are preventing you from experiencing a night of proper beauty sleep.
 We all do these things sometimes, but somehow we always need someone else to reminds us that they are wrong.

 - Coffee – we are all aware that coffee can keep us awake when needed, but did you know that half of the caffeine will remain in your system even after four to six hours?
-A study has shown that it is best to avoid drinking coffee at least six hours before your desired bedtime; otherwise it will restrict your sleep.
+Research has shown that it is best to avoid drinking coffee at least six hours before your desired bedtime; otherwise it will restrict your sleep.
 If you do not drink coffee often, or feel sensitive to it, we recommend drinking it only before your lunchtime.
 Coffee addicts should also try to reduce the intake of their favorite drink after 3 PM.
 In the afternoon hours try replacing coffee with green tea which contains less caffeine.

 - Smartphone – we start our day on our phones, and we go to sleep with them.
 We all have the urge to scroll down through our feed just one more time before falling asleep, which can be attached to so-called FOMO syndrome.
 It is easy to get carried away because time flies on social networks, and your predicted 5 minutes can easily turn into one hour or more of Instagram stalking.
 Limit your time on social networks and always minimize the lighting of the screen if you are in a dark room.